Skulltrail192/One-Core-API-Binaries/README.md

 - Adobe Reader DC (2021)
 - Windows 7 games
 - Vista Applications
-- Several other applications
+and several other applications.

 **Installation order of packages:**
 **Case 1 (Kernel Standalone first):**
-Kernel Standalone -> App Compat Installer: you can't install Base installer and others packages side by side with Kernel Standalone installed;
+Kernel Standalone -> App Compat Installer: you can't install Base installer and other packages side by side with Kernel Standalone installed;

 **App Compat (only one)**